How to Make a Yoga Studio Schedule and Classes Timetable

 Day | Time Class Starts | Time Class End | Name of Class | Name of Yoga Teacher | Sign Up Button

-This makes the students look for a schedule or classes on the studio website or app and book their classes.
+This makes the students look for a schedule or classes on the studio website or app and book them.

-The schedule might also have the mention if there is a substitute instructor and the specific location if a yoga studio has more than one.
-Also, your client can click on the name of the teacher to get a bio or the class to get a class description.
+The schedule might also mention if there is a substitute instructor and the specific location if a yoga studio has more than one.
+Your client can click on the teacher’s name to get a bio or the class to get a class description.

-You can list this and number them to make things easier in the schedule for your students, for example, Vinyasa Yoga Level 1 Hatha Yoga 1 or Yoga Flow.
+You can list these and number them to make things easier in the schedule for your students, for example, Vinyasa Yoga Level 1, Hatha Yoga 1 or Yoga Flow.

-Also can name specific like Yoga for beginners, Yoga for Newbies, Foundation classes, Basics in meditation so on and so forth.
+You can also name specifics, such as Yoga for beginners, Yoga for Newbies, Foundation classes, Basics in meditation, etc.

-Many yoga studios go out of their way to welcome new students and even have special rates and sections on their schedule or website for beginners.
+Many yoga studios go out of their way to welcome new students and even have special rates and sections for beginners on their schedule or website.

-Your class schedule should make your classes clear about everything that a student or client wishes to know before he or she books your class.
+Your class schedule should clearly state everything that a student or client wishes to know before he or she books your class.

 How-to-make-a-yoga-studio-level-schedule